kuehbiko/01-Portfolio-Projects/README.md

 # Portfolio Projects
 Browse a high-level overview of all my portfolio projects or click the links to get a deeper understanding!

+### [♻️ Visualizing 2003-2022 Waste Generation and Recycling Trends in Singapore]
+**Topics:** Exploratory Data Analysis, Data Visualization, Data Storytelling **Tools:** Python (pandas, nltk), PostgreSQL, Tableau **Description:** Explored and visualized 20 years of Singapore's waste and recycling data from the NEA website to understand the trends in the waste generation and overall recycling rates over the years.
+Applied statistical linear regression to predict future recycling trends in Singapore, an understand if our goal of an overall recycling rate of 70% by 2023 is still achievable.
+We found:
+- uh

 ### [💼 Salifort Motors HR Predictive Analysis with Binary Classification](https://github.com/kuehbiko/01-Portfolio-Projects/tree/main/Salifort%20Motors%20HR%20Predictive%20Analysis)
 **Topics:** Data Analysis, Predictive Analysis, HR Analysis, Machine Learning, Logistic Regression, Decision Tree, Binary Classification \
 **Tools:** Python (pandas, scipy, sci-kit learn, seaborn, matplotlib) \